Voint Cloud: Multi-View Point Cloud Representation for 3D Understanding: Results

 \section{Results}

-The main test results of our Voint formulations are summarized in Tables \ref{tab:Scanobjectnn},\ref{tab:clsretrieval}, \ref{tab:shapenetparts}, \ref{tbl:seg-robustness}, and \ref{tbl:occlusion}.
-We achieve \sota performance in the task of 3D classification and retrieval, and competitive performance on 3D part segmentation.
-More importantly, under the realistic rotated setup, we improve the segmentation mIoU by 25\% compared to baselines, while achieving higher robustness to occlusion compared to other 3D methods.
-Following common practice \cite{mvtn}, we report the best results out of four runs in benchmark tables, but detailed results are provided in \supp \ref{secsup:res}.
+The main test results of our Voint formulations are summarized in Tables \ref{tab:Scanobjectnn},\ref{tab:clsretrieval}, \ref{tab:shapenetparts}, and \ref{tbl:occlusion}.
+We achieve \sota performance in the task of 3D classification, retrieval, and robust 3D part segmentation.
+More importantly, under the realistic rotated setups of ScanObjectNN and ShapeNet Parts, we improve over 7.2 \% Acc. and 25\% mIoU respectively compared to point baselines \cite{pointnet,dgcn}.
+Following common practice \cite{mvtn}, we report the best results out of four runs in benchmark tables, but detailed results are provided in \supp.